doritoes/Persona-Passwords-Study/README.md

     - SiestaTime
     - mountainhike
 - 1 (<0.1%) of the "work" passwords was in the HIBP database
-  - in part due to the median "work" password length of 19
+  - in part due to the median "work" password length of 19 (minimum of 13)
-  - in part due to the healthy adoption of symbols
+  - in part due to the healthy adoption of symbols ("3 of 4 types" policy)
 - TODO how did this look after the cracking run?

 Interesting but requires further study:
 - Deliberately mispelling words in passwords was not explored
 - Passphrase initialisms were not explored
-- long passphrases were not explored
+- Long passphrases were not explored
   - studying the more common long passphrases in breach dumps would be very instructive for auditing long passwords as well as creating potential initialisms for attack

 ## 📊 Data Format